mhawes/car-assignment-wcg/README.md

 ### To build and run:

+Prerequisite: to build and run you need to have java JDK 1.8 or later.

 1. Clone this repository on your machine using git: `git clone https://github.com/mhawes/car-assignment-wcg.git`
 2. Open a terminal and change directory to the root of the project (the same one as this README)
 3. Run the following command to build and execute the tests: `gradlew build test`